lbryio/lbry.tech/content/.vuepress/public/api.md

 (dict) State of claims assigned for the name

 {
-  "claims": (list) list of claims for the name,
+  "claims": (list) list of claims for the name
   [{
-    "amount": (float) amount assigned to the claim, "claim_id": (str) claim ID of the claim, "effective_amount": (float) total amount assigned to the claim, including supports, "height": (int) height of block containing the claim, "nout": (int) nout of the claim,
+    "amount": (float) amount assigned to the claim "claim_id": (str) claim ID of the claim "effective_amount": (float) total amount assigned to the claim, including supports "height": (int) height of block containing the claim "nout": (int) nout of the claim
-    "permanent_url": (str) permanent url of the claim, "supports": (list) a list of supports attached to the claim, "txid": (str) txid of the claim,
+    "permanent_url": (str) permanent url of the claim "supports": (list) a list of supports attached to the claim "txid": (str) txid of the claim
     "value": (str) the value of the claim
   }],
-  "last_takeover_height": (int) the height of last takeover for the name, "supports_without_claims": (list) supports without any claims attached to them }
+  "last_takeover_height": (int) the height of last takeover for the name "supports_without_claims": (list) supports without any claims attached to them }
 ```

-### Arguments
+Arguments:

 | Parameter       | Description                                |
 |:----------------|:-------------------------------------------|